Roadmap to the Ideal Crisis System

 A mental health crisis system is more than a single program.
 It is an organized set of structures, processes and services in place to meet all types of urgent and emerging mental health crisis needs in a defined population or community, effectively and efficiently.

-This report from the Committee on Psychiatry and the Group for the Advancement of Psychiatry (GAP), and released by the National Council for Mental Wellbeing, outlines the steps we must take now – before the launch of 9-8-8 – to ensure people in crisis receive the high-quality behavioral health services they need.
+A new report from the Committee on Psychiatry and the Group for the Advancement of Psychiatry, released by the National Council for Mental Wellbeing, outlines the steps we must take now – before the launch of 9-8-8 – to ensure people in crisis receive the high-quality behavioral health services they need.
 The report, “Roadmap to the Ideal Crisis System,” provides a detailed vision for communities creating mental health crisis systems to guide this important work.
 This groundbreaking new report, distributed by the National Council, illustrates how vital it is to design and implement a mental health crisis system and demonstrates how a community’s response must be fully integrated with the treatment system.

 The report provides detailed guidance and outlined measurable criteria for design and implementation to help communities – attempting to address every point in the continuum of crisis services.
 Because it is the first report of its kind, this blueprint will serve a vital role for any community planning its crisis system.
 With 988 fast approaching, it’s time to begin the work to plan, design and implement that system of care so resources are in place when people call for help.